Joshua Tree National Park Weekend Getaway

 Cholla Cactus Garden

 End your weekend in Joshua Tree National Park with the Cholla Cactus Garden.
 The Cholla Cactus Garden is a 0.25 mile loop with a forest of Teddy Bear Cholla cacti.
-I’ve been living in Phoenix for a couple of years and even in Arizona I have never seen such a large concentration of cholla in one place.
 Be careful and don’t get too close to the cactus!
 The spines of the Cholla cactus separate easily and are barbed so they will stick to you and are difficult to remove.
 Fragments of the cholla separate and there are often many fragments on the ground- so watch out!

 Disclosure: Please note that some of the links above are affiliate links for products and services I recommend.
 At no additional cost to you, I earn a commission if you make a purchase and the income goes towards maintaining this site.
 As an Amazon Associate I earn from qualifying purchases.